-Today, on Anzac Day (April 25), Ireland remembers the 4,000 Irishmen who lost their lives at Gallipoli, and during World War I, while fighting alongside the allied forces.
+On Anzac Day (April 25), Ireland remembers theestimated 4,000 Irishmen who lost their lives at Gallipoli, and during World War I, while fighting alongside the Allied Forces.

-Anzac (the Australian and New Zealand Army Corps) Day, an annual commemoration noted around the world due to the massive size of the military campaign.
 During Winston Churchill's ill-fated eight-month campaign to force the Ottomans out of World War I and open the eastern front against Germany, over 100,000 men lost their lives.
 Their battle with the Turkish forces of the Ottoman Empire was catastrophic.
-The allied soldiers from Britain and Ireland and France, spent the rest of the year bogged down before retreating in December.
+The allied soldiers from Britain and Ireland and France spent the rest of the year bogged down before retreating in December.

-Last year, RTE journalist David Davin-Power released a new documentary, entitled “Gallipoli – Ireland’s forgotten Heroes,” highlighted how until recently the story of the Irish at Gallipoli remained largely untold.
+In 2015, RTE journalist David Davin-Power released “Gallipoli – Ireland’s Forgotten Heroes,” a documentary that highlighted how until recently the story of the Irish at Gallipoli remained largely untold.

 Ataturk – the Turkish commander who went on to lead his country – is quoted as having said of the thousands buried there “You the mothers who sent their sons from far away countries.